-When you were in school, you got a report card to let your parents know how well you were doing, right?
-Well, a credit score is a financial report card to let the banks and lenders know how well you’re doing.
+When you were in school, you got a report card to let your parents know how well you were doing.
+Well, a credit score is a financial report card to inform banks and lenders how well you’re doing.

 - 630-689 is fair.

-A 300 and 850 are both almost mythical.
-To score a 300 you would have to do everything wrong and to achieve 850, you’d have to do everything absolutely perfectly.
+A 300 and 850 are both unicorns.
+To score a 300, you would have to do everything wrong and to achieve 850, you’d have to do everything perfectly.

-5 Reasons You Need a Kick-Ass Credit Score
+5 Reasons You Need an Excellent Credit Score

 Well, it’s a magic number that let’s money lenders know that you’re an ideal person to lend money to.
 If you want to finance a car, buy a house, or open another credit card, the lenders will check your credit score.

-If you want to make big purchases without cash (and get a low-interest rate), then you’re gonna need to have a really great score (751 or higher).
+If you want to make big purchases without cash (and get a low-interest rate), you’re gonna need to have a great score (751 or higher).

-A good credit score can also be the difference between being able to rent an apartment and even a determining factor in whether or not you get a job you’ve applied for.
+A good credit score can also be the difference between being able to rent an apartment and even a determining factor in whether you get a job you’ve applied for.

-Lower Interest Rates on Houses and Cars: Yes, the better your credit score, the lower your interest rates.
-Might not seem fair to everyone, but that’s the way it is, and I think the best reason to care about your credit score.
+4. Lower Interest Rates on Houses and Cars: Yes, the better your credit score, the lower your interest rates.
+It might not seem fair to everyone, but that’s the way it is, and I think the best reason to care about your credit score.

 In this case, big wins go a long way, and if you follow these three simple steps, you will learn how to improve your credit score over time.
 There is no quickie — sucks, I know.